Featured image of post Day 2 - Reality Check, A Simple Engine

 Conclusion

 So well, that’s all for today’s post!
-I hope this gives you a clear overview of the engine’s architecture and design goals.
-Feel free to explore the code and ask any questions you may have.
+I hope this gives you a good overview of the engine’s architecture and design goals.
+Feel free to explore the code repository and ask any questions you may have.

 Let’s wrap up with a screenshot of the engine rendering the “Sponza” model, a classic 3D scene commonly used for testing rendering techniques.
 Tested on an i7 laptop without a dedicated GPU.